icedtrees/a-maze/design-docs/designSummary.md

 Non-base functionality to design later
 --------------------------------------
 - Page transitions
-- Background images for the windows
+- Background images for the pages
 - Walking on the main menu
 - Time limits (planning + solving) and high scores
 - Hints and other assistance